amaan4152/3D-Pose-Estimation/Install-Ubuntu.md

    9. Run `./bootstrap` (Note: steps ix-xi take a while, and can be combined with `&&` between each command so user input is not required).
    10. Run ```` make -j`nproc` ````
    11. Run ```` sudo make install -j`nproc` ````
+   12. Make sure CMake is installed and is the correct version by checking Ubuntu's application list in the menu bar: file:///home/munki57/Pictures/Screenshot%20from%202021-08-02%2012-37-56.png